A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Related Works

-Overall, the literature shows that, despite substantial progress, there is still no unified, region-centric MADRL architecture that cleanly balances coordination, scalability, and practical deployability for urban TSC.
-These gaps motivate us to develop and empirically test a SEMI-CTDE architecture that is explicitly region-centric, couples principled region formation with co-designed composite state and reward representations, and centralizes learning only within tightly coupled regions while preserving decentralized execution at the intersection level.
+Overall, the literature shows that, despite substantial progress, there is still no unified, region-centric MADRL architecture that effectively balances coordination, scalability, and practical deployability for urban TSC.
+These gaps motivate us to develop and empirically test a SEMI-CTDE architecture that is explicitly region-centric, couples principled region formation with jointly designed composite state and reward representations, and centralizes learning only within tightly interdependent regions while preserving decentralized execution at the intersection level.